nadhifikbarw/x-go-painless-null/README.md

 ## Example Convenient DTO

-Let's imagine now you need to implement endpoint that allow user to correct or amend some information that might still be missing, it's a simple REST endpoint that takes `application/json` payload.
+Let's imagine now you need to implement the endpoint that allow user to correct/amend some information that might still be missing, it's a simple REST endpoint that takes `application/json` payload.

-Now since you have shared types that can represent nullability that work with JSON and SQL interfaces, it's possible to define your DTO struct as such to make it convenient to map these field into the SQL model.
+Now, since you have the shared types to represent nullability that work with JSON and SQL interfaces.
+It's possible to make the json body binding that conveniently map into the SQL mode.
+Note: I don't mean sharing SQL/storage layer model for endpoint, but using the same `null.String` type for field in model for each layer.

 ```go
 // Imagine you have Web UI stepped form